Table of Contents

-This guide explores how to leverage license plate data to address repeat offenders, using your camera infrastructure to assist in protecting assets and improving safety.
+This guide explores how to leverage license plate data to address repeat offenders, using your camera infrastructure to protect assets and improve safety.

 Key terms to know

-License Plate Recognition (LPR): A technology that uses optical character recognition (OCR) to automatically read vehicle license plate characters from digital images.
+- License Plate Recognition (LPR): technology that uses optical character recognition (OCR) to automatically read vehicle license plate characters from digital images.

-Organized Retail Crime (ORC): Large-scale theft and fraud activity conducted by groups of professional shoplifters, often part of criminal enterprises.
+- Organized Retail Crime (ORC): large-scale theft and fraud activity conducted by groups of professional shoplifters.
+Recent data shows that just 10% of offenders account for two-thirds of retail crime losses (Source: Precise ParkLink).

 Mapping LPR solutions to loss prevention roadblocks

 Loss prevention leaders manage complex environments where integration headaches and resource constraints are common.
-The following table outlines how license plate data directly addresses the core frustrations found in retail security operations.
+The following table outlines how license plate data directly addresses core frustrations in retail security operations.

 |---|---|